 Scholarly Commons Citation

 Salop, Steven C.; Pozen, Sharis A.; and Seward, John R., "The Appropriate Legal Standard and Sufficient Economic Evidence for Exclusive Dealing under Section 2: the FTC’s McWane Case" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1365.
+1365.